Agricultural Literacy Curriculum Matrix

 switchyard: an enclosed area of a power system containing the switchgear

-transformer: a device that transfers electrical energy from one electrical circuit to another
+transformer: a device that transfers electrical energy from one electrical circuit to another; reduces or increases the voltage of an alternating current

 wind energy: power that is generated directly from the wind